 First of all, the physician will take the detailed medical history, and may ask some related questions about the recent growth of the child to her/his parents.
 During the physical examination, the doctor may ask your child to stand and then bend forward from the waist, hanging the arms freely, to see if one side of the chest is more prominent than the other.

 Your spine specialist may also perform a neurological examination to check the following things:

 - Abnormal reflexes

-- MRI (magnetic resonance imaging): MRI uses radio waves and a powerful magnetic field to produce detailed images of bones and soft tissues.
+- MRI (Magnetic Resonance Imaging): MRI uses powerful magnetic field and radio waves to produce detailed images of bones and soft tissues.